You might want to watch this 8-minute video created by the Consumer Electronics Association

-To find the perfect antenna, first list the RF Channels in San Diego which you want to watch.
+To find the perfect antenna, first list the RF Channels around Minneapolis which you want to watch.
 The CEA, Consumer Electronics Association, and NAB, National Association of Broadcasters, created the AntennaWeb to help you with the rest.
 Free!
 An example of how it works is presented below.

 NOTE that all TV stations are transmitting on different channels now.
 To avoid confusion, however, the new tuners and converter boxes allow a station to keep its old channel number while automatically switching you to its new RF Channel.
 Some of the new RF Channels are VHF but most are UHF.

 RF Channels on your list numbered less than 14 are VHF.
 They need a broader antenna than UHF channels; the ones numbered 14 and up.
 Since HDTV is 91% UHF, you probably won't need to use a broad antenna.

 Most need an Indoor Antenna.
 They work just fine with older TVs using a converter box, and with all new TVs.
 You'll need to use an Outdoor Antenna if you're more than 15 miles from stations' towers, but most towers are clustered near town and are very powerful.

 Press AntennaWeb.org, then Press

 ZIP Code 33772 and Press "Submit"